TylerNoblett/fastai-cnn-camera-app/README.md

 # Overview
 This is a web app that allows a user to take a picture and send it to a fast.ai CNN model running on [render](render.com).
-The modified render.com server will the return a classification of the image along with any related text.
+The modified server will the return a classification of the image along with related content.

 I'd like to give a major shoutout to [@abenjamin765](https://github.com/abenjamin765) whose [tutorial/repo](https://github.com/abenjamin765/camera-app) was instrumental in creating this application.